finnsson/pagerjs/README.md

 ### Can I use it together with...

-pager.js is not depending on anything but jQuery, KnockoutJS and Underscore.js/Lo-Dash.
+pager.js is not depending on anything but jQuery and KnockoutJS.
 You can use it together with any CSS framework.
-If you don't like Underscore.js you can use it together with Lo-Dash instead.

 ### Can I use true URLs instead?